 In 1538 the Grosmont castle ceased to be used, and then fell into ruin.
 In 1563 the bridge to the castle was already collapsed and although the external walls were intact, the interior was in a state of decay.

-The first castle from the 11th century was built of earth and timber in the form of motte and bailey.
-It was a timber keep placed on an earth mound (motte), protected by a palisade and dry moat (ditch).
+The original castle from the 11th century was built of earth and wood in the form of motte and bailey.
+Probably it was either a timber keep placed on an earth mound, or protected by a palisade and a ditch defensive circuit (ringwork).

 The castle has survived to modern times in the form of a ruin.
 Most of the defensive walls have survived, two western towers and the outer walls of the main building on the eastern side.
 In a much worse condition there is an entrance gatehouse and a four-sided tower, from the north range only a chimney and a part of the wall from the side of the inner ward remained.
 The moat around the castle is visible.
 The monument is under government protection and open to the public.